vernamlab/Bake-it-till-you-make-it/README.md

 # Dataset
 The dataset is available upon request.
 Please contact fganji (at) wpi (dot) edu

-# TVLA test
+# Python Scripts

-In the folder TVLA, you will find Jupyter python notebooks which can be used to replicate the results using the dataset provided.
+In the folder Python, you will find Jupyter python notebooks which can be used to replicate the results using the dataset provided.

 # .bib citation